We reveal what it’s REALLY like for Agency PRs at Christmas

 There’s no doubt that Greggs knew exactly what they were doing.
 Greggs’ PR team would have been prepared for the reactions on social media and press enquiries.

 Brand loyalty for Greggs is huge.
-It’s one UK-wide brand which authentically pulls off a no-nonsense approach to PR and marketing and the fans love it; they took a risk and it paid off and generated a lot of press coverage from it.
+It’s one UK-wide brand that authentically pulls off a no-nonsense approach to PR and marketing and the fans love it; they took a risk and it paid off and generated a lot of press coverage from it.

 Why a PR’s work is never done at Christmas